eclipse/cloe/docs/faq.rst

 - Vires VTD

-Language development tools we currently use include the following, but is not limited to:
+Development tools we currently use include the following, but is not limited to:

 - GCC